pmaugeri/sudoku/README.md

 When conventional methods do not lead to a resolution, it will consider recursively "hypothesis" (eg. if a cell can contain digits 1, 2 or 3, let's consider it contains a "1" and try to resolve again).

-If you find a problem that this resolver is not able to resolve, please drop me a line ;-)

 ## Usage

 ### NodeJS